 A circuit breaker is installed in a water heater to regulate the amount of current flowing through the water heater.
 Any electrical appliance should have a breaker with a higher current rating as compared to its rating.
 This discrepancy is meant to ensure that there is a smooth flow of current when there is an increase in temperature.

 An increase in temperature is likely to occur when current flows through a device continuously for more than three hours.
 For you to choose the best breaker for your heater, you should know the heater’s current ratting and its operating voltage.
 Selecting the breaker can lead to tipping or breaking down of your water heater.
-Following the steps outlined this post will help you know what size breaker for a hot water heater is needed for your heater.

 Steps to Follow When Sizing a Circuit Breaker